Working with R&I

 - diligently evaluating, and, where appropriate, patenting inventions with significant commercial potential;

-- identifying resources and opportunities, such as incubation funding ( Scottish Enterprise Proof of Cconcept Fund; IP Group ‘Grub’ Fund) , to further validate and develop commercial applications of an invention; and
+- identifying resources and opportunities, such as incubation funding (Scottish Enterprise Proof of Concept Fund) or training opportunities such as ICURe or the RSE Enterprise Fellowship, to further validate and develop commercial applications of an invention; and

-- working closely with inventors to market and license inventions to business partners or with IP Group to create new ventures that can lead exploitation
+- working closely with inventors to market and license inventions to business partners to create new ventures that can lead exploitation

 From lab to market the technology transfer process is summarised below: